postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects/creating-method-aspect.md

 > [!NOTE]
-> To use `<xref:Metalama.Framework.Aspects.OverrideMethodAspect>` you need to install Metalama Nuget package.
-Follow the steps at
+> To use `<xref:Metalama.Framework.Aspects.OverrideMethodAspect>` you need to add the `Metalama.Framework` NuGet package to your project.
-  <xref:install> to install it in your project if you don't already have it installed.

 **Step 4**: Build your project.